 I don’t think I’d fuck a guy who told me he had a powder-keg leg.
 Sounds messy.

 “Cosmic Dancer” shifts to acoustic guitar and strings, lovely backing for a gentle poem with an unusual structure: AABB, AABA, AABB, AABA, ABCD, AABA, AABA.
-The verses with repeating lines are structured to communicate the forward movement from birth to death; the varied lines are used to emphasize either self-doubt (“Is it strange to dance so late?”) or change in perspective (the ABCD verse).
+The verses with repeating lines are structured to communicate the forward movement from birth to death; the varied lines are used to emphasize either self-doubt (“Is it strange to dance so late?”) or a change in perspective (the ABCD verse).
 The narrator describes himself as a dancer, a figure that should be interpreted symbolically rather than literally.
 There are people who plod through life, and there are the more sensitive souls who dance through life, free from conventional restrictions (and who are often dismissed as weird by the plodders).
 The time shifts in the song are interesting, as the narrator moves in a non-linear fashion from twelve to birth to the age of eight and then into the tomb.
-I think the return to the past the narrator’s realization that dancing is his natural state and that all the doubts cast by the plodders will not stop the way he chooses to move through life.
+I think the return to the past is the narrator’s realization that dancing is his natural state and that all the doubts cast by the plodders will not stop the way he chooses to move through life.
 The ABCD verse is where we get the perspective, a reflection on the very fragile state of human existence:

 Is it wrong to understand?